 Best Kelty 6 person tent

 The Kelty Tallboy, as its name suggests, offers loads of head height for optimum comfort, liveability and convenience.
-Another new addition to the 2020 lineup, it features Kelty’s new, fresh and modern color scheme of mint green, blue and orange.
+Another release from 2020, it features Kelty’s new, fresh and modern color scheme of mint green, blue and orange.
 It truly stands out from the crowd when pitched.

 As with the Kelty All Inn, it features a mesh window above the front door that can be opened and closed from inside the tent.
 Super convenient and a super thoughtful addition from Kelty.
 The front entry space is also covered by a “visor” type covering, so you can technically even keep the window open in rain.
 But if you did want to close it, you can do so from the warmth and comfort of your den.